 More broadly, I am interested in the social uses, and consequences of new and emerging communication technologies particularly in terms of their roles inside families, relationships and communities.
 I have researched media audiences and users in numerous projects.
 My work has been funded by the Wellcome Trust, the British Academy and the Arts and Humanities Research Council.
 My recent work has focused on parenting, parenthood and technology, with a particular focus on health and wellbeing.

 Potential PhD students: I am happy to consider PhD proposals in various areas within sociology and media and communications.
+My research interests span technology use and user centric research on algorithms, datafication, and broader digital technologies.
+I dovetail these interests often with my interest in families, parenting and parenthood.
+I also have a longstanding background of interest and expertise in media audiences, including 'audiences' in transforming media environments.
 Within topics based in sociology - my interests lie in parents, motherhood/maternity, fatherhood, migrant parents, families, relationships, childhood, youth, mental health, vulnerabilities and inequalities in parenthood, and digital sociology.
 In terms of topics relating to media and communications, I am interested in both media audiences as well as users and use of media and digital technologies including emerging and new technologies including but not restricted to AI, the Internet of Things, VR and other related areas.

 I hold a PhD in media and communications from the Department of Media and Communication at the London School of Economics(2008-2011) where I was supervised by Professor Sonia Livingstone.
 I was Post-doctoral Fellow at Leuphana, University of Luneburg(2011-2012) and Lecturer at the School of Media, Communication and Sociology at the University of Leicester (2012-2017).